robatwilliams/decent-code/topics/code-fashion.md

 **Order parameters consistently.** Where there are overloads, or many methods taking similar parameters, all the methods should take the common parameters first.

 **Avoid Boolean parameters.** When reading calling code, Boolean parameters make it difficult to know the intent of calls.
-Consider a two-element enum, a parameters object, or a separate method for each case.
-Read more: [The Pitfalls of Boolean Trap](https://ariya.io/2011/08/hall-of-api-shame-boolean-trap).
+Consider a two-element enum, a parameters object, or a separate method for each case. *Further reading: [The Pitfalls of Boolean Trap](https://ariya.io/2011/08/hall-of-api-shame-boolean-trap)*

 ## Logic

-**Base logic on identifiers, not names.** Names are generally not guaranteed to be unique, and are prone to change.
+**Base logic on identifiers, not names.** Names are not generally guaranteed to be unique, and are prone to change.
 Identify things using their identifiers to drive logic.

 **Avoid reversing conditionals through negating the expression.** Handling the `false` case in the else block makes the construct easier to follow, especially when there are multiple `else if` cases.